Miss Equatorial Guinea

-Miss Equatorial Guinea (traditionally known as Miss Guinea Ecuatorial) is an annual national beauty pageant in Equatorial Guinea.
-The reigning queen is Alba Isabel Obama from Mbini.
+Miss Equatorial Guinea (traditionally known as Miss Guinea Ecuatorial) is a national beauty pageant in Equatorial Guinea where the winner goes to Miss Universe pageant.

 History

 Began in 2012 the Miss Equatorial Guinea is an annual pageant who responsible for selecting Equatorial Guinea's representative to the Miss World pageant.
 The pageant is held by Agencia Mouge.
 In recent year the organization took over the licenses of Miss Universe and Miss International for the first time.